 OEDIPUS.
 That wretched woman was the mother?

-Servant.
-Y Zes.
+SERVANT.
+Yes.
 She was afraid of dreadful prophecies.
 OEDIPUS.
 What sort of prophecies?
+SERVANT.
+The story went that he would kill his father.
+1410 If that was true, OEDIPUS. why did you give the child to this old man?
 Servant.
-The story went

-that he would kill his father.
-1410
+I pitied the boy, master, and I thought he'd take the child off to a foreign land where he was from.
+But he rescued him, and saved him for the greatest grief of all.
+[1180] 1415 For if you are who this man says you are you know your birth carried an awful fate.
 OEDIPUS.
-If that was true,

-why did you give the child to this old man?

-SERVANT.
-I pitied the boy, master, and I thought

-he'd take the child off to a foreign land

-where he was from.
-But he rescued him,

-and saved him for the greatest grief of all.
-[1180] 1415

-For if you are who this man says you are

-you know your birth carried an awful fate.

-OEDIPUS.
 Ah, so it all came true.
 It's so clear now.

-O light, let me look at you one final time,

-a man who stands revealed as cursed by birth, I 420

-cursed by my own family, and cursed

-by murder where I should not kill.
+O light, let me look at you one final time, a man who stands revealed as cursed by birth, 1420 cursed by my own family, and cursed by murder where I should not kill.
 [Oedipus goes into the palace.]
 CHORUS.
-O generations of mortal men,

-how I count your life as scarcely living.

-What man is there, what human being, 1425

-who attains a greater happiness [1190]

-than mere appearances, a joy

-which seems to fade away to nothing?

-Poor wretched Oedipus, your fate

-stands here to demonstrate for me 1430

-how no mortal man is ever blessed.

-Here was a man who fired his arrows well-

-his skill was matchless-and he won

-the highest happiness in everything.

-For, Zeus, he slaughtered the hook-taloned Sphir 1X 1435

-and stilled her cryptic song.
-For our state,

-he stood there like a tower against death, [1200]

-and from that moment, Oedipus,

-we have called you our king

-and honoured you above all other men, 1440

-the one who rules in mighty Thebes.
+O generations of mortal men, how I count your life as scarcely living.
+What man is there, what human being, 1425 who attains a greater happiness [1190] than mere appearances, a joy which seems to fade away to nothing?
+Poor wretched Oedipus, your fate stands here to demonstrate for me 1430 how no mortal man is ever blessed.
+Here was a man who fired his arrows well his skill was matchless-and he won the highest happiness in everything.
+For, Zeus, he slaughtered the hook-taloned Sphinx 1435 and stilled her cryptic song.
+For our state, he stood there like a tower against death, [1200] and from that moment, Oedipus, we have called you our king and honoured you above all other men, 1440 the one who rules in mighty Thebes.

 But now who is there whose story is more terrible to hear?
-Whose life has been so changed by trouble, 1445 by such ferocious agonies?
-112 Alas for celebrated Oedipus, the same spacious place of refuge served you both as child and father, the place you entered as a new bridegroom.
-[1210] 1450 How could the furrow where your father planted, poor wretched man, have tolerated you in such silence for so long?
-Time, which watches everything and uncovered you against your will, 1455 now sits in judgment of that fatal marriage, where child and parent have been joined so long.
+Whose life has been so changed by trouble, by such ferocious agonies?

+Alas for celebrated Oedipus, the same spacious place of refuge served you both as child and father, the place you entered as a new bridegroom.

+How could the furrow where your father planted, poor wretched man, have tolerated you in such silence for so long?

+Time, which watches everything and uncovered you against your will, now sits in judgment of that fatal marriage, where child and parent have been joined so long.
 O child of Laius, how I wish I'd never seen you-now I wail like one whose mouth pours forth laments.
+To tell it right, it was through you

-[1220] 1460 To tell it right, it was through you I found my life and breathed again, and then through you the darkness veils my eyes.
+To tell it right, it was through you

+I found my life and breathed again,

+and then through you the darkness veils my eyes.

 [The second messenger enters from the palace.]

-SECOND MESSENGER.
-O you most honoured citizens of Thebes, what actions you will hear about and see, 1465 what sorrows you will bear, if, as natives here, you are still loyal to the house of Labdacus!
+Second Messenger.
+O you most honoured citizens of Thebes, what actions you will hear about and see, what sorrows you will bear, if, as natives here, you are still loyal to the house of Labdacus!
 I do not think the Ister or the Phasis rivers could cleanse this house.
-It conceals too much and soon will bring to light the vilest things, 1470 brought on by choice and not by accident.
-[1230] What we do to ourselves brings us most pain.
+It conceals too much and soon will bring to light the vilest things, brought on by choice and not by accident.

+What we do to ourselves brings us most pain.
+Chorus Leader.
+The calamities we knew about know this-noble Jocasta, our queen, is dead.

 CHORUS LEADER.
 The calamities we knew about before were hard enough to bear.
 What can you say to make them worse?

-Second Messenger.
-I'll waste no words- 1475 know this-noble Jocasta, our queen, is dead.
+SECOND MESSENGER.
+I'll waste no words-

 CHORUS LEADER.
 That poor unhappy lady!
 How did she die?
 SECOND MESSENGER.
 She killed herself.
 You did not witness it, so you'll be spared the worst of what went on.